What is talent?

 talent website aims and objectives

-• To provide a regional reference point to all those interested in the teaching and learning of adults and young people with language, literacy and numeracy needs
+• To provide a regional reference point to all those interested in the teaching and learning of adults and young people with English, mathematics and ESOL needs

-• To provide up to date and accurate information on the training needed to become a qualified teacher or trainer of adults
+• To provide up to date and accurate information on the training needed to become a qualified teacher of adults

 • To provide learning providers with comprehensive information and support services to help them in the recruitment and training of their teaching staff

 • To provide a gateway to resources, examples of good practice and policy updates

 • To support the development of online communities of practice for teachers, trainers, teacher trainers and learning providers to share and improve their practice

 For more information and to discuss your training options in further detail please contact the talent advice service at firstname.lastname@example.org